 Founded in 1854, East Cambridge Savings Bank has operated under the same name and same banking charter ever since.
 We have never been bought out by a larger bank.
 And while East Cambridge is proudly in our name and part of our identity, we serve the needs of Greater Boston – particularly in Middlesex, Suffolk, and Essex Counties.
 As our footprint has expanded beyond Cambridge, we have gotten to know the people, businesses, and organizations that make those cities and towns great places to live, work, and raise a family.
 With banking centers

-in eight cities and towns now, we don’t just open a branch and put our name on a sign, we get to work and get to know our neighbors to better serve them.
+in nine cities and towns now, we don’t just open a branch and put our name on a sign, we get to work and get to know our neighbors and communities so we can better serve them.

 We are local and proud since 1854.